kinecosystem/kin-app-server/README.md

 ![](https://travis-ci.org/kinecosystem/kin-app-server.svg?branch=master)

-An internal service for the Kinit App aimed at:
+An backend service for the Kinit App aimed at:
     - storing user data (userid, push-token, device-id etc)
     - offering spend and earn opportunities for clients
-    - paying clients for completing tasks
+    - paying clients via the payment service (https://github.com/kinecosystem/payment-service)
+    - push messages are sent via rabbit queues to a dedicated Eshu cluster which forwards them to GCM/APNS

+    all hosts are private in AWS. only the web-server ia accessible via a loadbalancer at port 443.
+Some internal services reside behind a loadbalancer (eshu, the payment service).
+There's even a load-balancer for the rabbit cluster (for health-checks.

+there's also an additional machine (kinit-app-cron) which runs some cron'd scripts.

+There's a simplified environment called stage with a single instace of every service.

 ## General Design
-At the moment we design for simplicity: this is a straight-forward flask webapp backed by a Postgress SQL server in AWS.
-In the future we may split the logic to frontend/backend (with a message queue) but at the moment everything is synchronous.
+This is a straight-forward flask webapp backed with a Postgress SQL server in AWS.
+We use redis for syncing some operations.
+Payments are done asynchronously with the payment service.

 - We monitor/alert with datadog/pagerduty
 - Refer to the groundcontrol repo for ops data